V4Fire/Client/src/components/super/i-data/README.md

 #### `initRemoteData` and `componentConverter`

-Sometimes you want to create a component that can take data directly from a prop or by loading it from a data provider.
+Sometimes you need to create a component that can receive data directly from a prop or by loading it from a data provider.
-You can manage this situation by using `sync.link` and `initRemoteData`.
-See the [[Sync]] class for additional information.
+You can handle this situation using `sync.link` and `initRemoteData`.
+See the [[Sync]] class for more information.

-`initRemoteData` is a function that invokes every time the `db` is changed.
+`initRemoteData` is a function that is called every time `db` is changed.
-You can override it within your component to adopt `db` data to a component field.
+You can override it in your component to apply the `db` data to the component field.
-Finally, every child instance of iData has a prop that can transform data from a `db` format to a more suitable component field format.
+Finally, each child `iData` instance has a property that can convert the data from the `db` format to a more appropriate bean field format.
 You can pass a function or a list of functions that will be applied to `db`.

 ```typescript